dalnefre/eBPF/proto/README.md

 ### `client` Program

-The `client` program opens a socket, constructs a sample message, and attempts to send it to the specified interface/address, and exits.
+The `client` program opens a socket, constructs a sample message, attempts to send it to the specified interface/address, and exits.
 The sample message payload is:

 ```